rocky/Perl-Devel-Trepan-WatchVar/README.md

-Devel::Trepan::Disassemble -- Disassemble command for Devel::Trepan
+Devel::Trepan::WatchVar -- Devel::Trepan variable watch plugin for via Variable::Magic
 ====================================================================

-A modular, testable debugger in the style of the Ruby ["Trepanning"](https://github.com/rocky/rb-trepanning/wiki) [debuggers](https://github.com/rocky/rb-trepanning/wiki).

 SYNOPSIS
 --------

-Adds a "disassemble" command to [`Devel::Trepan`](https://github.com/rocky/Perl-Devel-Trepan/wiki).
+This adds a "watchvar" command to the Devel::Trepan debugger.
+This plugin uses L<Variable::Magic> to do the heavy lifting.
+See "help" inside the debugger or a list of options.

 INSTALLATION
 ------------